-Buildings must be built with zero setback from front lot lines, side street lot lines, and side alley lot lines, except as defined in 02.
+Buildings should be built with zero setback from front lot lines, side street lot lines, and side alley lot lines, except as defined in 02.

-Buildings must have a front setback if all of the following conditions exist:
+Buildings should have a front setback if all of the following conditions exist:

 - a.
 The building is a residential building. - b.
 The building is not located on a corner lot - c.
-There are at least three non-monumental contributing buildings extant within the same block face, and a majority of these have a front setback of at least 2'. - d.
-The setback is consistent with the median setback of those contributing buildings defined in 02c.
+There are at least three non-monumental contributing buildings extant within the same block face, and a majority of these have a front setback of at least 2 feet. - d.
+The depth of the setback is consistent with the setbacks of those contributing buildings defined in 02:c.

-Buildings must be built with zero setback from all interior side lot lines for at least the first 20' of depth of the building, except as defined in 04.
+Buildings should be built with zero setback from all interior side lot lines for at least the first 20 feet of depth of the building, except as defined in 04.